-- The complex tidal zones are integral to the site and their diverse ecosystems should remain closed to people. - Erosion and coastal habitat establishment are being addressed • by the remediation company and are outside the scope of this project. - An invasive plant management plan is needed to allow room for native plants to take root. - Access along the slope and the beach should be limited to protect the sensitive habitat and its inhabitants. - habitat. - The inhabitants of this vulnerable ecosystem are threatened by human activities, environmental degradation, and effects of climate change.
+- The complex tidal zones are integral to the site and their diverse ecosystems should remain closed to people. - Erosion and coastal habitat establishment are being addressed by the remediation company and are outside the scope of this - An invasive plant management plan is needed to allow room for native plants to take root. - Access along the slope and the beach should be limited to protect the sensitive habitat and its inhabitants. - Erosion of the coastal bank weakens the resilience of the coastal habitat. - The inhabitants of this vulnerable ecosystem are threatened by human activities, environmental degradation, and effects of climate change.